Some of the links in this post may be affiliate links.

 If you want to check out a gigantic fern that I grew with the help of a self-watering pot (a different type), be sure not to miss my post on how to grow boston ferns (but the care tips apply to virtually any fern!)

-And don’t forget to check out my humidity post for my recommendations on best ways to increase humidity (and the one popular method that doesn’t work).
+And don’t forget to check out my humidity post for my recommendations on best ways to

 Have you experimented with self-watering containers?
 Hopefully you’ve learned a thing or two that will help you master maidenhair fern care!